senecajs/seneca-in-practice/problems/extend/problem.md

 ```

-One thing that we should keep in mind is that plugin load order is important.
+One thing that we should keep in mind when extending pattern is that order is important.
-Load order significance means the plugin that loads last is the one that handles
-the message.
-So if we had this code:
+So for instance if we had this code:

 ```javascript
 var seneca = require('seneca')()